ismailceylan/type.js/readme.md

 The same thing is done for properties.
 If required properties are not defined or if the interface declare a type and the property currently does not hold data of that type, errors are thrown.

-However, the methods and properties is constantly monitored during runtime to see whether they're called legally.
+However, the methods and properties is constantly monitored during runtime to see whether they're called/writed legally.
 It does this by placing a proxy method instead of the main method you wrote and getter/setter for properties.
 This may affect performance, but since Type.js is completely native JavaScript, you can enclose the entire interface architecture in if-else blocks.
 If there is an ENV variable in your work environment that holds values such as `development` and `production`, types decide to implement interfaces or not, depending on that env value.
 Thus, while you use the interface in the development environment, you can ensure that it is not used in the production environment.
 You can even ensure that the interface codes do not contamine the compiled codes if your bundler shake trees.

 ## Usage
 ### Let's create a trait that specific to living things